 MA 533, Partial Differential Equations, every fall.
-Elementary existence theorems, equations of first order, classification of linear second order equations, the Cauchy and Dirichlet problems, potential theory, the heat and wave equations.
-Green's and Riemann functions, separation of variables, systems of equations.
-Prerequisite: MA 571.
+Elementary existence theorems, equations of first order, classification of linear second order equations, the Cauchy and Dirichlet problems, potential theory, the heat and wave equations, Green's and Riemann functions, separation of variables, systems of equations.
+Prerequisite: MA 532 and MA 472G or equivalent.

 MA 537, Numerical Analysis I, every semester.
 Computer arithmetic.
 Discussion of the various types of errors, solution of systems of linear algebraic equations - Gaussian elimination with partial pivoting and sealing.
 Iterative refinement.
 Polynomial and piecewise polynomial interpolation.
 Orthogonal polynomials.
 Method of least-squares.
 Numerical differentiation.
 Numerical integration: Newton Cotes formulas and Gaussian quadrature.
 Prerequisite: MA/CS 321, or graduate standing, or consent of instructor.
 Knowledge of a procedural computer language is required.
 (Same as CS 537.)
+(In the spring, a section will be offered will be offered which is designed to prepare mathematics students for the preliminary examination in numerical analysis.)

 MA 551, Topology I, every fall.
 Topological spaces, products, quotients, subspaces, connectedness, compactness, local compactness, separation axioms, convergence.
-Prerequisite: Consent of instructor.
+Prereq: Consent of instructor.